-Any number of the options in the following list may be used.
+You can use any number of the following options with lint(1).
 The -D, -U, and -I options of cc(1) are also recognized as separate arguments.

-- p Attempt to check portability to the IBM and GCOS dialects of C. - h Apply a number of heuristic tests to attempt to intuit bugs, improve style, and reduce waste. - b Report break statements that cannot be reached.
-(This is not the default because, unfortunately, most lex and many yacc outputs produce dozens of such comments.) - v Suppress complaints about unused arguments in functions. - x Report variables referred to by extern declarations, but never used. - a Report assignments of long values to int variables. - c Complain about casts which have questionable portability. - u Do not complain about functions and variables used and not defined, or defined and not used (this is suitable for running lint on a subset of files out of a larger program). - n Do not check compatibility against the standard library. - z Do not complain about structures that are never defined (e.g. using a structure pointer without knowing its contents.).
+- a Reports assignments of long values to int variables. - b Reports break statements that cannot be reached.
+(This is not the default because, unfortunately, most lex and many yacc outputs produce dozens of such comments.) - c Complains about casts which have questionable portability. - h Applies a number of heuristic tests to attempt to intuit bugs, improve style, and reduce waste. - n Does not check compatibility against the standard library. - p Attempts to check portability to the IBM and GCOS dialects of C. - u Does not complain about functions and variables used and not defined, or defined and not used (this is suitable for running lint on a subset of files out of a larger program). - v Suppresses complaints about unused arguments in functions. - x Reports variables referred to by extern declarations, but never used. - z Do not complain about structures that are never defined (e.g. using a structure pointer without knowing its contents.).